Taking the pulse of sovereign investors

-Sovereign investors continue to favour US markets, but the Trump presidency has placed a growing importance on geopolitical considerations.
+Sovereign investors continue to favor US markets, but the Trump presidency has placed a growing importance on geopolitical considerations.

 The outlook for investing in China is viewed as complex, driven by strategic factors and technology developments, forcing long-term investors to look beyond the headlines.